StoicDev01/Atlas-MapGenerator/README.md

 ![Map generator Image](./MapGenerator.png "Map Generator Image")

+## NOTE
+This repository has been archived because I'm not working on it anymore, maybe I'll remake this project into a website form in the future

 ## Features
 - Generate Pixel Art maps of a World
 - set biomes with temperature, humidity and height